sgsokol/r2sundials/Readme.md

 Failing to do so will result in no compilation of `r2sundials`.
 User can also to configure `cvodes` to use local BLAS/LAPACK libraries but this point is out of our scope.
-Let note installation directory of `cvodes` by `<cvodes_prefix>`.

 The rest of the installation procedure will be considered on two system
 types: Linux-like and Windows.
+Let note installation directory of `cvodes` by `<cvodes_prefix>`.

 ### Linux-like system

-Then user can install `r2sundials` with
+User can install `r2sundials` with

 ``` r
 install.packages("r2sundials", configure.args="--with-cvodes_include=<cvodes_prefix>/include --with-cvodes_libs=<cvodes_prefix>/lib")